Designing Robots to Help Women: SPECULATION

 \subsubsection{Robots Helping to Support Health}

-To detect health problems, a robot could generate three-dimensional (3D) scans of a person using a Lidar device.
-For example, scans can already be done using Lidar devices in IPhone Pros or IPads.
-The benefits are: \begin{itemize} \item{Current methods sometimes haven't been updated for a long time and could be upgraded.
-For example, tape measures are used to measure belly girth for pregnancy, which can be inaccurate.} \item{People can measure themselves outside of infrequent doctor visits and have continuous control over their own health data (relating to data democratization and data-driven care).
-For example, in some parts of Sweden, breasts x-rays can be done every five years, and in between, patients are expected to wait.} \end{itemize} In more detail, such 3D scans could be used to detect breast cancer, anorexia, and abnormalities: \begin{itemize} \item{A change in a breast (e.g. due to a lump) could indicate potential cancer.} \item{Weight loss in a short time could indicate anorexia.} \item{A scan could help someone to understand that it is normal for women to not all be shaped like photo models or porn stars (i.e., there is much variance).
-For example, this is a goal in the initiative of Visual Sweden called "Visual Vulva".\footnote{https://www.visualsweden.se/en/aktuella-projekt/ar-jag-normal/}} \end{itemize}
+Robots could also help to detect health problems and intervene, in line with the ideas of democratization of health care and data-driven care.
+To detect problems, a robot could generate three-dimensional (3D) scans of a person, e.g., using a Lidar or ultrasound device, along with other sensing.
+Scans already possible today using Lidar devices in iPhone Pros or iPads could be facilitated by robots, that can continuously and accurately scan at arbitrary distances, without requiring human time or effort.
+Thus, better health outcomes could result by enabling improved methods and continuous measurement: \begin{itemize} \item{Outdated, suboptimal methods could be replaced, such as using tape measures to measure belly girth for pregnancy, which can be inaccurate; thus, a robot could perform duties like a midwife, checking a baby's position (upside down or not) in addition to heart rate, etc. As well, AI systems can aid, e.g., in the ultrasound diagnosis of ovarian cancer~\cite{sian16020422artificial}.} \item{People could measure themselves outside of infrequent doctor visits and have continuous control over their own health data.
+For example, in some parts of Sweden, patients wait five years between breast X-rays.} \end{itemize} In more detail, 3D scans could be used to detect breast cancer, anorexia, and abnormalities: \begin{itemize} \item{A lump in a breast indicating potential cancer could be detected by, e.g., a wearable ultrasound scanner.\footnote{\href{news.mit.edu/2023/wearable-ultrasound-scanner-breast-cancer-0728}{news.mit.edu/2023/wearable-ultrasound-scanner-breast-cancer-0728}}} \item{Weight loss in a short time could indicate anorexia.} \item{A scan could help women to understand that it's normal to not be shaped like a photo model or porn star (i.e., much variance exists).
+For example, this is a goal in the initiative of Visual Sweden called "Visual Vulva".\footnote{\href{https://www.visualsweden.se/en/aktuella-projekt/ar-jag-normal}{https://www.visualsweden.se/en/aktuella-projekt/ar-jag-normal}}} \end{itemize} In addition to visual scans, robots have been designed to haptically carry out clinical breast examinations.\footnote{\href{https://www.bristol.ac.uk/news/2023/october/new-robot-could-help-diagnose-breast-cancer-early.html}{https://www.bristol.ac.uk/news/2023/october/new-robot-could-help-diagnose-breast-cancer-early.html}} As well, for women experiencing morning sickness, a robot could seek to detect causes of ill feeling (e.g., if certain foods are a problem), vomiting, fainting, or overheating.